vunhatchuong/vunhatchuong.github.io/_posts/2022-09-21-keyboard-journey.md

 ### 40% Layout

+#### Definition

+#### TU40

+#### BM40

+#### Resources

 ### Split Layout

 #### Definition

 Taken from splitkb docs:

 >As the name implies, a split keyboard is a keyboard that is split, often into two halves.
 You'll have two separate pieces, connected by a cable or wirelessly.
 Most split keyboards use a TRRS/TRS cable to connect the two halves.
 The half that you connect to the computer is often called the master, and the half that is connected to the master is in turn called the slave.

 #### Ergonomic